maouche/reactjs-tailwind/README.md

 ## Running it

-Just clone the repository, run `npm install`.
+Just clone the repository, run `npm install` to install modules.

+after installing the modules do an `npm start` to start.

 ## Issue Reporting